UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The most crucial steps when you smell gas are to evacuate immediately and then call emergency services from a safe distance.

 If you notice that distinct, foul odor, you need to act quickly and decisively.
 Property and belongings can always be replaced, but your family’s safety is irreplaceable.
-Your very first move is to drop whatever you are doing and gather everyone, including pets, to evacuate the premises immediately.
 Do not stop to open windows or air out the house.
-If a door is already open or you can easily leave it open as you exit without delay, do so to help vent the fumes.
+If a door is already open, or you can push it wide open as you exit without stopping, do so to help vent the fumes.
+Otherwise, focus solely on leaving.
+Follow this strict four-step emergency protocol:

-1. Evacuate the building immediately without stopping to grab personal items.
+1. Evacuate the building immediately: Drop whatever you are doing, gather your family and pets, and walk outside without stopping to grab personal items.

-2. Leave doors open only if it does not slow down your escape.
+2. Leave the doors open: Only leave your front door wide open if doing so does not slow down your escape in any way.

-3. Move a safe distance away from the property, ideally across the street or further down the block.
+3. Move to a safe distance: Walk across the street or further down the block, staying far away from your property line.

-What Not to Do When You Suspect a Gas Leak
+What Not to Do When You Smell Gas

 Illustration showing a woman at a door and a list of things never to do in a suspected gas leak.